awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-samples.md

      * several minutes.
      *
      * @param client
-     *            The AWSElasticsearch client to use for the requests to Amazon
+     *            The client to use for the requests to Amazon
      *            Elasticsearch Service
      * @param domainName
      *            The name of the domain that you want to delete